 A. Modern MP3 players are fairly durable, but it's still wise to look after them so they don't get damaged.
-Matt Ham gives some simple advice: "don’t let these devices get wet."
+It's important to keep these devices from getting wet.
 Unless, of course, you have a waterproof model.
 Other than that, try not to drop them – most models will survive a moderate fall, but if it's constantly hitting the ground or drops from somewhere high, it could break.
 To protect your MP3 player from scratches while in your bag or pocket when not in use, consider getting a storage case or pouch.

 BestReviews wants to be better.
 Please take our 3-minute survey,